particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/troubleshooting-the-setup-process.md

 ### Troubleshooting Resources:

-* If CLI commands are failing with errors, follow the CLI instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)).
+* If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
 * If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
-Then, follow the USB connectivity troubleshooting instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330/#CLI-does-not-recognize-device)).
+Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a supported region ([link](https://support.particle.io/hc/en-us/articles/1500000013382)), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
+* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](https://support.particle.io/hc/articles/360045423454/)).
+* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

 ## Argon

 _For issues setting up a Particle Argon, it's best to use the CLI (Command Line Interface) for device configuration.
-You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)) should you experience an issue with this tool._
+You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/) should you experience an issue with this tool._

 **1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801176309-Identifying-Damaged-Hardware)) to diagnose further.
+If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

-**2.** Follow the instructions here ([link](https://support.particle.io/hc/articles/360045547634/)) to set up your device.
+**2.** Follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-set-up-my-argon-or-boron-via-usb/)) to set up your device.
 We **strongly recommend troubleshooting via the CLI and not the mobile app**, as it eliminates many potential variables from the diagnostic process.

 ### Troubleshooting Resources:

-* If CLI commands are failing with errors, follow the CLI instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)).
+* If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
 * If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
-Then, follow the USB connectivity troubleshooting instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330/#CLI-does-not-recognize-device)).
+Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - please follow our generic WiFi Connectivity Guide ([link](https://support.particle.io/hc/en-us/articles/360052621274)) to ensure your WiFi is compatible.
-Proceed further with detailed WiFi troubleshooting instructions here ([link](https://support.particle.io/hc/en-us/articles/1260800691709-Troubleshooting-WiFi-on-the-Particle-Argon)), and **ensure you've collected the logs necessary to open a support ticket**.
+* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - please follow our generic WiFi Connectivity Guide ([link](/troubleshooting/guides/connectivity-troubleshooting/wifi-connectivity-troubleshooting-guide/)) to ensure your WiFi is compatible.
+Proceed further with detailed WiFi troubleshooting instructions here ([link](/troubleshooting/guides/connectivity-troubleshooting/troubleshooting-wifi-on-the-particle-argon/)), and **ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](https://support.particle.io/hc/articles/360045423454/)).
+* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

 ## Boron/B-Series

 _For issues setting up a Particle Boron/B-Series, it's best to use the CLI (Command Line Interface) for device configuration.
-You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)) should you experience an issue with this tool._
+You can find CLI installation instructions here ([link](/tutorials/developer-tools/cli/)) and CLI troubleshooting tactics [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/) should you experience an issue with this tool._

 **1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801176309-Identifying-Damaged-Hardware)) to diagnose further.
+If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

-**2.** Follow the instructions here ([link](https://support.particle.io/hc/articles/360045547634/)) to set up your device.
+**2.** Follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-set-up-my-argon-or-boron-via-usb/)) to set up your device.
 We **strongly recommend troubleshooting via the CLI and not the mobile app**, as it eliminates many potential variables from the diagnostic process.

 ### Troubleshooting Resources:

-* If CLI commands are failing with errors, follow the CLI instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330-Troubleshooting-the-Particle-CLI)).
+* If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
 * If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
-Then, follow the USB connectivity troubleshooting instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801311330/#CLI-does-not-recognize-device)).
+Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a supported region ([link](https://support.particle.io/hc/en-us/articles/1500000013382)), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
+* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](https://support.particle.io/hc/articles/360045423454/)).
+* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

 ## Tracker One/Tracker SoM

 **1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](https://support.particle.io/hc/en-us/articles/1260801176309-Identifying-Damaged-Hardware)) to diagnose further.
+If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

 **2.** Follow the instructions here ([link](/tutorials/asset-tracking/setup/#setup)) to set up your device.
 If the conventional setup mode is failing in some way, take note of the error you are receiving.
 Go through the "Manual Setup" process, take a note of successes and/or failures, and then submit a support ticket to report the setup issue.

 ### Troubleshooting Resources:

-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a supported region ([link](https://support.particle.io/hc/en-us/articles/1500000013382)), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
+* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](https://support.particle.io/hc/articles/360045423454/)).
+* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).